Noah-Huppert/alligator-wasm-alloc/README.md

 # Alligator
-A real memory allocator built for web assembly, written for Rust.
+A real memory allocator built for web assembly, written in Rust.

 # Table Of Contents
 - [Overview](#overview)